mdi-group/mdi-group.github.io/_pages/people.md

 board of Machine Learning Science and Technology.
 He is the secretary of the IOP special interest group for Dielectrics and Electrostatics.
 Keith is an active developer of several open source materials design packages [SMACT](https://smact.readthedocs.io/en/latest/introduction.html), [SuperResTomo](https://superres-tomo.readthedocs.io/en/latest/about.html), [MacroDensity](https://github.com/WMD-group/MacroDensity) and a strong advocate of open science.

+# Masaki Hiratsuka

+Masaki is Associate Professor at Kogakuin University in Tokyo.
+He is spending a sabbatical with the MDI group, working on new machine learning forcefields for materials interfaces.
+For more information, read [Masaki's webpage](https://er-web.sc.kogakuin.ac.jp/Profiles/13/0001265/profile.html?lang=en).